Reposting this 2012 review because the kindle version is on sale for $1.99

 There is something particularly nasty about Christians that cannot give grace.
 I understand that people’s sins matter.
 I am unlikely to pay a lot of attention to a financial consultant that recently declared bankruptcy.
 However, there is a lot of wisdom that comes from making mistakes yourself.
 A lot of addiction counselors are former addicts.
 Dave Ramsey once declared bankruptcy.

 Ms Winner’s divorce is not really the point of the book.
 Although the effects of the divorce are important.
-The divorce is the first thing that she has really failed, but wanted to succeed.
+The divorce is the proof of the first thing that she has really failed, but wanted to succeed.
 And the distance from God that is described in the book started before the marriage, at the death of her mother weeks before the marriage.

 The central theme of the memoir is that the middle part of faith is often hard.
 That is not a new theme.
-The beginning is new and fresh.
+The beginning of faith is new and fresh.
 But after the new and fresh, there is a period of learning and growth.
 Still is about the dry points.
 The points where we often go through the motions waiting for the newness to come back.

 The newness is not really going to come back, at least not in the same way.
 Winner works back to faith, but she has to work through her issues.
 Community is a big part of this book.
 Winner does not have to work through life alone.
 She has her local church and pastor-friend.
 She has her students, her work and her books.

-For me, I related to the book (although she likes poetry a lot more than I, and understands it a lot more than I).
+For me, I related to the books (although she likes poetry a lot more than I, and understands it a lot more than I).
 Winner is, like me, probably overly analytical.
 There is a good line in the book about how she has so many books on prayer, not because she prays so much but because she wants to pray, but is somewhat afraid, so she reads about prayer instead of praying.
 I get that.
 In the end, it was not her brain that helped her out of the middle slump of faith.
 It was her community and her liturgy.
 Those things that kept her moving, even when she did not really want to move.

 This is a weakness of low-church evangelicals like me.
 We hit middle slumps and we do not have a liturgy, we do not have a theology of the sacraments that pushes us back to the power of God, imparted to us by these physical actions.
 Instead we have popular preachers and good catchy music.
 But it is easy to avoid church services if no one knows we are not there.
 It is easy to ignore sermons when we can intellectualize them or minimize the exegesis of the preacher.